10 Practically Secret National Parks You’ll Want to Visit This Spring

 North Cascades National Park, Washington

 Located just a 3-hour drive from Seattle, it’s a wonder that more people don’t visit the North Cascades National Park.
 Though the snowy peaks of the North Cascades are treacherous in the winter, the park turns into a lush, green paradise in the warmer months, filled with evergreen mountain valleys and crystal clear glacial lakes.
 (Outside of Alaska, the North Cascades is one of the best national parks to see glaciers!)
 From the visitor’s center you can take a guided nature hike or learn more about the Native American history of the area.
 Or you can go fishing or canoeing in the beautiful Hozomeen Lake, Stehekin River, and Ross Lake.
 There are several developed campgrounds for car and RV camping throughout the park, all of which you can reserve through recreation.gov.
 How to get there?
 We suggest driving the breathtaking North Cascades Highway.
-Here’s the best gift to give from every state.
+If you’re looking for a shorter outdoorsy trip, here are the best picnic spots in every state.

 Glacier National Park, Montana